Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch08_Linear_equations.md

 The multiplication property of equality is used to solve equations when there is a number dividing the variable, then said number is multiplied to both sided of the equality, helping in isolating the variable.

-## Solve equations with variables and constants on both sides (Solucionar ecuaciones con variables y constantes en ambos lados)
+## Linear equation definitions (Definiciones de ecuaciones lineales)
 [Ch08_S03](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=693)

+Linear equations can start with variable terms on both sides.
 When equations have variables and constants on both sides, the properties of equality can be used to move the variables and put them in one side if needed.
 For example, if a variable is dividing a number, it can be passed to the other side by using the multiplication property of equality, multiplying both sides by the variable.

 (Lado para variables de una ecuación)
 **Variable side of an equation**: A side of an equation that can be arbitrarily chosen to hold variables, or a single variable, in order to isolate it and find its value.